 The basis for the interoperability is:

-A receiving party that can receive and process a document that is based on a given specification, can also receive and process any document that based on a restricted version of that given specification.
+A receiving party that can receive and process a document that is based on a given specification, can also receive and process any document that is based on a restricted version of that given specification.

-This means that if a receiver can receive and process all documents that comply to the Peppol international invoicing model can also receive and process any specification that is compliant to the pint.
+This means that if a receiver can receive and process all documents that comply to the Peppol international invoicing model can also receive and process any specification that is compliant to it.

 A sending party who operates in a legal or sectoral domain can, by using any specification that enforces the rules of that domain while being compliant to the Peppol International invoicing model, send an invoice based on that specification to any receiver who can receive the Peppol International Invoicing model.

 When validating the outgoing message, the sender uses the validation artefacts that are relevant for the specification that he is using.
-When receiving the incoming message, the receiver validates with only the rules defined in the international model.
+When receiving the incoming message, the receiver validates according to the specification identifier.
+If he cannot validate using the complete specification identifier because the messages comes from a different jurisdiction or sector, the receiver must validate using the upper level, ending up using only with the rules defined in the international model.

-If the receiver recognizes the full specification identifier of the incoming message, e.g. if he operates in the same domain or does regular trade with that domain, then the receiver can validate the incoming message using its relevant validation artifacts.
+If the receiver recognizes the full specification identifier of the incoming message, e.g. if he operates in the same domain or does regular trade with that domain, then the receiver can validate the incoming message using its relevant validation artefacts.

 Syntax binding

-The international invoicing model is mapped to the UBL syntax version 2.1 or later.
+The Peppol international invoicing model is mapped to the UBL syntax version 2.1 or later.
 The mapping follows the UBL 2.1 syntax binding methodology defined in EN 169312 – part 3 as applicable.

 Syntax binding is defined to the syntax element within the document type.
 A compliant implementation of the mapping may use version 2.1 of UBL Invoice and Credit Note or a later backwards compatible version.